me-no-dev/arduino-esp32fs-plugin/README.md

 - Create a directory named `data` and any files you want in the file system there.
 - Make sure you have selected a board, port, and closed Serial Monitor.
 - Select *Tools > ESP32 Sketch Data Upload* menu item.
 This should start uploading the files into ESP32 flash file system.
-- When prompted, select SPIFFS or LITTLEFS image you want to make from your data folder.
+- On drop-down list select SPIFFS, LITTLEFS or FATFS you want to make from your data folder.

   When done, IDE status bar will display the status of Image Uploaded message.
 Might take a few minutes for large file system sizes.

+## Quick build on Win:

+- Install Java JDK
+- Find the path of javac.exe and jar.exe
+- Edit make_win.bat accordingly
+- Copy files **arduino-core.jar , commons-codec-1.7.jar , pde.jar**  from your Arduino IDE installation to the folder where is located **make_win.bat**
+- Run **make_win.bat**
+- Find the **build jar** in /bin directory

 ## Credits and license